Student Conduct Policies and Procedures

 The accused student shall be notified of the right to appeal the original decision of the student conduct entity.
 Unless stipulated to the contrary by the University, students who appeal a hearing decision will have that decision held in abeyance until a formal appeal decision has been reached.
 Generally, a student who was Interim Suspended prior to the hearing decision being made will remain on Interim Suspension status until completion of the appeal.

 When the University determines that the presenting party or victim of an incident is permitted or required by law to be apprised of the outcome of a student conduct hearing, the presenting party or victim will be so notified.
 In such instances the presenting party or victim also has the right to appeal the decision.

 If an accused student withdraws from the University before a hearing, the University may defer the hearing and re-entry would not be allowed until the process is concluded.
 The University may also choose to make a decision in the matter.

 If a student conduct entity has evidence that any party to a student conduct proceeding has offered false testimony, it shall refer the matter to the Office of Student Affairs for investigation.
 Charges of student misconduct may be brought against the party if appropriate.

 Rulings of a student conduct entity in conduct-related matters shall be enforced by the Office of Student Affairs.

-An accused student who is found responsible by a student conduct entity, and who is assessed a sanction, and who refuses to comply with the ruling of the hearing officer or board may be found in violation of the Student Code of Conduct and is subject to an additional charge of Failure to Comply with Judicial Sanctions.
+An accused student who is found responsible by a student conduct entity, and who is assessed a sanction, and who refuses to comply with the ruling of the hearing officer or board may be found in violation of the Student Code of Conduct and is subject to an additional charge of Failure to Comply with Student Conduct Sanctions.
 Suspension from the University with right of appeal may be a result of this violation.